tavaresftw/calculator-fe/README.md

-# calculator-fe
+# Calculator

+## Prerequisites
+- Node.js
+- React

+## Installation

+1. Clone the repository: `git clone https://github.com/tavaresftw/calculator-fe.git`
+2. Navigate to the project directory: `cd calculator-fe`
+4. Start the app with: `npm start`

+## Usage

-### `npm start`
+To run locally execute: `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.